Welcome to the Chemistry Department at Reigate College.

 9. Describe the trend in reactivity of the group 1 metals with water and give balanced chemical equations for the reactions.

 10. The graph opposite shows the size of the atomic radii of the group 1 elements.
 Describe the trend that you see and explain why we see this trend.

-11. Studying the chemistry of elements is really useful and in 2019, three Chemists won the Nobel Prize for Lithium Ion batteries.
-Follow the link below to find out more about this group 1 metal application.
+11. Studying the chemistry of elements is really useful, and in 2019 the Nobel Prize for Chemistry was awarded for Lithium Ion batteries.
+Follow the link below to find out more about this application of group 1 metals.

 12. At A Level we start investigating group 2 metals.
 Using your knowledge of group 1, predict the following for group 2: